thinktandem/thinktandem.io/src/content/articles/drupal8-views-ajax-alter.md

 }
 ```

 If you have used [AJAX commands in Drupal 7](https://api.drupal.org/api/drupal/includes%21ajax.inc/group/ajax/7.x), this isn't all the dissimilar.
 It is just a different design system with the same methodology as before.
 The command key is what we will use in our AJAX prototype.
 The clicked key is what I mentioned before, this will be in the response and will help us with our task.
 The clicked key is extra and you can technically call it whatever you want.
-You can add as many different parameters as keys value pairs as well.
+You can add as many different parameters as key value pairs as well.
 For what I have though, it will show up in the JS part as ```response.clicked```.

 So that is it for the Command Interface.
 The next part is setting up the JS for this example.